gmc-code/PC-Microbit-Extension-backup/docs/games/words.rst

             current = max(0, min(current, max_char_index))
             display.show(chars[current])
             sleep(500)
-        # button A was pressed so return chosen letter
+        # button A was pressed so return chosen character
         return chars[current]

     def get_string():
         usertext = ""
-        # continue adding letters if B button has not been pressed
+        # continue adding characters if B button has not been pressed
         while button_b.was_pressed() is False:
             usertext += get_char()
         # B button was presed, return final word so it can be scrolled